Three “Colorful” Moons Follow March’s Blood Moon

 Very close to Sun, hard or impossible to see.

-Mars is just 3 degrees from the Sun in the sky, so it is difficult or impossible to see it.
+Saturn is just 4 degrees from the Sun in the sky, so it is difficult or impossible to see it.

 Time: